ministryofjustice/prisoner-offender-search/README.md

       }
     }
 ```
-would be a valid state since the `MessagesOnDLQ` would be zero
+The above result indicates a valid state since the `MessagesOnDLQ` would be zero.

-The build can either be left to run or cancelled using the following endpoint
+The build can either be left to run or cancelled using the following endpoint:
  ```
 curl --location --request PUT 'https://prisoner-search-dev.hmpps.service.justice.gov.uk/prisoner-index/cancel-index' \
 --header 'Content-Type: application/json' \